 You can run your event any day of the year!

 We also have an annual Know Your Blood Pressure day.
-This will be on Saturday 13 April 2019.
+This was on Saturday, 13 April 2019.

 4. Identify who will take the blood pressures